Meet Our Pastors

 Before that, he engaged 140 faith communities as the Faith & Community Relations Associate at Habitat for Humanity New York City.

-In 2018, Wilkes completed his tenure as Associate Pastor of Social Justice & Young Adults at the Greater Allen A.M.E.
+In 2018, Rev. Wilkes completed his tenure as Associate Pastor of Social Justice & Young Adults at the Greater Allen A.M.E.
 Cathedral of New York.
 In that capacity, he launched a social justice initiative called Micah 6:8, which calls for faith communities to initiate civic renewal by pursuing justice, compassion & peacemaking within our society.